msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 ## FAFT Overview {#faft-overview}

-[FAFT] (Fully Automated Firmware Tests) is a collection of tests and related infrastructure that exercise and verify capabilities of Chrome OS.
+[FAFT] (Fully Automated Firmware Tests) is a collection of tests and related infrastructure that exercise and verify capabilities of ChromeOS.
 The features tested by FAFT are implemented through low-level software (firmware/BIOS) and hardware.
 FAFT evolved from SAFT (Semi-Automated Firmware Tests) and you can locate tests in the [FAFT suite]